 Keep reading to learn more about how multiple myeloma pain affects different parts of your body.

 The vertebrae in your spine can collapse if they become weak enough.
 This is a vertebral compression fracture.

 The fractured bones can put pressure on nerves in your spine, causing numbness, weakness, and an uncomfortable pins-and-needles sensation.

 Compression fractures can be treated in multiple ways.
-Sometimes they require spinal surgery to repair or stabilize.
-Some people may be candidates for minimally invasive procedures, including:
+Sometimes, they require spinal surgery to repair or stabilize.
+You may get a minimally invasive procedure, including: